Women's Mental Health: A psychologist's perspective

 - Requirements: A screen for some slides.

-- Your facilitator: A female clinical psychologist and working mother.
+- Your facilitator: A female psychologist with 15 years clinical experience.

 “The gap between what it’s like to be a woman and what people expect a woman to be, is the primary cause of burnout.”
 Amelia & Emily Nagoski.